JonathanForest/sentinelpricing/README.md

 # Sentinel Rating Framework

 Sentinel is a simple framework for insurance related pricing.
+Sentinel allows you to write your insurance product frameworks in pure Python.
+No additional packages or modules required.

 ```python3
 # Standard Library Imports